 Tuesday, Feb.
-25 Entry challenges are due by 3 p.m.
+22 Entry challenges are due by 3 p.m.
 Eastern time.
 Coaches who entered more than 18 swimmers must be available to receive communication from the NCAA championships administrator between 8 and 10 a.m.
 Eastern time.
-Tuesday, Feb.
-25 Noon Eastern time deadline for coaches to inform, in writing, Macie McNichols (mmcnichols@usaswimming.org; office - 719-866-3506; cell - 719-351-6511) of any swimmers who became unavailable for championships competition after entries were submitted.
+Noon Eastern time deadline for coaches to inform, in writing, Macie McNichols (mmcnichols@usaswimming.org; office - 719-866-3506; cell - 719-351-6511) of any swimmers who became unavailable for championships competition after entries were submitted.
 Wednesday, Feb.
-26 Official qualification lists, including alternates, will be posted on ncaa.com by 5 p.m.
+23 Official qualification lists, including alternates, will be posted on NCAA.com by 5 p.m.
 Eastern time.
 Thursday, Feb.
-27 Pre-championships teleconference with participating coaches - 1 p.m.
+24 Pre-championships teleconference with participating coaches - 1 p.m.
 Eastern time.
 Friday, Feb.
-28 Relay confirmation, designation of relay-only swimmers (up to four) and banquet reservations must be submitted in writing to Marie Scovron (mscovron@ncaa.org) by 5 p.m.
+25 Relay confirmation, designation of relay-only swimmers (up to four) and banquet reservations must be submitted in writing to Micaela Liddane (mliddane@ncaa.org) by 5 p.m.
 Eastern time.
-Tuesday, March 10 , March 10 Diving qualification meet at the SPIRE Institute in Geneva, Ohio.
-Wednesday-Saturday, March 11-14 Men's and women's championships at the SPIRE Institute, hosted by Lake Erie College and the Greater Cleveland Sports Commission.
+Tuesday, March 8 Diving qualification meet at the Greensboro Aquatic Center in Greensboro, North Carolina.
+Wednesday-Saturday, March 9-12 Men's and women's championships at the Greensboro Aquatic Center, hosted by Queens University of Charlotte and the Greensboro Aquatic Center.
+CHAMPIONSHIP DATES Wednesday-Saturday, March 9-12 Men's and women's championships at the Greensboro Aquatic Center, hosted by Queens University of Charlotte and the Greensboro Aquatic Center.